millanek/tutorials/WPSG2022/README.md

 </details>

 But there is more structure than that in the region.
-Perhaps we need to reduce the window or step size to see a greater level of detai.
+Perhaps we need to reduce the window or step size to see a greater level of detail.

 To save time, we prepared result files for runs with varying window and step sizes: [`mbuna_deep_Diplotaxodon_localFstats__50_5.txt`](data/mbuna_deep_Diplotaxodon_localFstats__50_5.txt),  [`mbuna_deep_Diplotaxodon_localFstats__50_1.txt`](data/mbuna_deep_Diplotaxodon_localFstats__50_1.txt),  [`mbuna_deep_Diplotaxodon_localFstats__10_1.txt`](data/mbuna_deep_Diplotaxodon_localFstats__10_1.txt), and  [`mbuna_deep_Diplotaxodon_localFstats__2_1.txt`](data/mbuna_deep_Diplotaxodon_localFstats__2_1.txt).